ansys/pyansys-sound/doc/source/api/xtract.rst

 Xtract
 ------

-This package provides access to Xtract.
+This subpackage provides access to Xtract.
 Xtract is a feature designed for denoising and extracting components from time-domain signals.

 Based on 3 extraction algorithms, Xtract lets you split a time-domain signal into 4 components: